Skip to main content

 }

-5. If using Linux, Unix, or macOS, update stopserver in the <faircom>\server folder to stop the server using SSL.
+4. If using Linux/Unix, or macOS, update <faircom>\server\stopserver to stop the server when using TLS.

 #!/bin/sh